What’s shifting beneath your rankings, and why most strategies won’t survive it.

 - Internal linking between related topics

-- Entity-based SEO using schema markup + Wikidata
+- Entity-based SEO using schema markup and Wikidata

 4. Content Authenticity Is the New Authority